jjyr/rblisp/README.md

 rblisp
 ======

-lisp-like interpreter in ruby, just for fun.
+lisp-like interpreter in ruby, just for study.

 ######NOTE
-1. just for fun.
+1. just for study.
 2. all methods / evaluate / local\_variables delegate to ruby.
 3. easy to learn.